5l1v3r1/learning_for_oscp/basics/bufferoverflow/bufferoverflow.md

 1. %eip
 	The **Instruction Pointer Register**.
 It stores the address of the next instruction to be executed.
 After every instruction execution it's value is incremented depending upon the size of an instruction.
 2. %esp
 	The **Stack Pointer Register**.
 It stores the address of the top of the stack.
 This is the address of the last element on the stack.
 The stack grows downward in memory.
-So the %esp points to the value in stack at the lowes
+So the %esp points to the value in stack at the lowest memory address.
+3. %ebp
+	The **Base Pointer Register**.
+The %ebp register usually set to %esp at the start of the function.
+This is done to keep tab of function parameters and local variables.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzI1MzM1ODU1LC0zNTA0MjY5MzBdfQ==
+eyJoaXN0b3J5IjpbLTEzNjYwODI2MzEsLTM1MDQyNjkzMF19
 -->